 JOURNAL EDITED BY ANDREW HOSKINS AND WILLIAM MERRIn

-The Journal of Digital War will be published three times a year by Palgrave Springer and the call for submissions will go live in Spring 2019.
+The Journal of Digital War will be published three times a year by Palgrave Springer and the call for submissions will go live in Autumn 2019.

 Digital War is understood as the ways in which digital technologies and media are transforming how wars are fought, experienced, lived, represented, reported, known, conceptualised, remembered and forgotten.